Night of the Pencils: Kidnappings

 Hall of Memory at the UTN Avellaneda, recoding the six students who remain missing after being kidnapped on The Night of the Pencils: Claudio de Acha, María Clara Ciocchini, María Claudia Falcone, Francisco López Muntaner, Daniel A. Racero and Horacio Ungaro.

 Aftermath

 In September 2011 nearly two dozen junta officials were charged with crimes against humanity for their roles in the Night of the Pencils.
 Among them was Miguel Etchecolatz, already serving a life sentence for other crimes committed as an officer in the regime.

 Today the victims of the Night of the Pencils are remembered, along with thousands of other victims of the dictatorship, on March 24, the Argentine Day of Remembrance for Truth and Justice.
 Night of the Pencils is also now seen as the opening salvo in Argentina's Dirty War.
+In Bahía Blanca, the Plaza de los Lápices honors the victims of the event.